donkirkby/donimoes/raw_rules/new_rules.md

     ---
     arrows:(2,1)L2D1,(1,0)R1

 You can combine the different types of extras into the same diagram.
-Order doesn't matter.
+Order of the sections doesn't matter, but order of the arrows matters if they overlap.

     1|A 3
         -